 I'm obsessed with drugs.
 I think about them all the time, to the point where they've started randomly appearing in my memories.
 I'm 18 and getting bullied by girls at the bus stop when suddenly a meth lab falls on one of the girls, killing her and distracting her friends long enough for me to escape.
 I hide in an anime convention, where people are browsing katana swords with the same blissful look girls get when making fun of me.
 I realize that while there are a million types of pain all pleasure is basically the same, so what does it matter where one gets it from, whether it be bullying, anime or even drugs?

 I buy some DMT, but the dealer accidentally gives me the synthetic estrogen DES.
 I take several shots but feel nothing.
-Later at a football game I realize I've been shooting into a cyst and pop it, filling my body with DES, which turns me into a woman so fast I become a black hole of testosterone, sucking in all the men in the stands, their bodies spaghettifying on the event horizon of my vagina.
+Later at a football game I realize I've been shooting into a cyst and pop it, filling my body with DES.
+It turns me into a woman so fast I become a black hole of testosterone, sucking in all the men in the stands, their bodies spaghettifying on the event horizon of my vagina.
 A cameraman records the incident and plays it backwards on the Jumbotron, so it looks like I'm giving birth to thousands of men.

 To avoid further mishaps I get a cystectomy, but the doctor thinks it's the bladder kind and removes my bladder, rerouting my urine to my sweat glands.
 The next day a doctor performing a drug test has to lick me and see if he gets high.
 I've been taking Adderall and the doctor gets stimulant psychosis and tries to do a zeroth trimester abortion by cutting out my womb.
 I take some DSL, a form of LSD that sends you back in time, and tell my 16-year-old self to never do drugs.
 Because I'm the first girl who's ever talked to him he asks me out.
 When I say no, he gets depressed and smokes crack, making my teeth fall out and a tramp stamp appear on my back.